 Rogue planets wandering the cold depths of space far from any star are very romantic in a science fictional sort of way.
 However, such planets are highly unlikely to contain life, unless said life forms enjoy living at a chilly 3°K.

 But scientists Dan Hooper and Jason H. Steffen have an intriguing notion.
 One type of exotic particle (WIMPs) postulated as being behind the dark matter phenomenon would mutually annihilate other such particles, creating heat energy (i.e., WIMPs are their own anti-particle).
 WIMPs generally only rarely encounter each other, but they can be captured by the gravity of a planet.
 In the planet's core, WIMPs scooped up by the planet would quickly find other WIMPs and annihilate themselves, heating up the planet.

-Earth is in a WIMP poor part of the galaxy, Hooper and Steffen calculate that WIMP annihilation would contribute a totally negligible one megawatt to Earth's heat.
-By contrast, Earth absorbs 100 quadrillion watts of heat from the Sun.
+Hooper and Steffen calculate that since Terra is in a WIMP poor part of the galaxy WIMP annihilation would contribute a totally negligible one megawatt to Terra's heat.
+By contrast, Terra absorbs 100 quadrillion watts of heat from the Sun.

 For people who take the long view, this would be ideal.
 A planet in a WIMP high region could be kept toasty warm for trillions of years, long after all the stars in the entire universe had burnt out.